christophihl/startupengineer/content/_repos/dat_sci_2/13_ml_dl.md

 *Decreases Likelihood of Churn (Turquoise):*
 * Contract = “Two Year”
-* Total Charges (Note that this may be a biproduct of additional services such as Online Security)-->
+* Total Charges (Note that this may be a biproduct of additional services such as Online Security)